Training

 Research Using Radionuclides

-Any individual who uses radionuclides in research must attend a training lecture offered by the Radiation Safety Office.
+Any individual who uses radionuclides in research must take a training course.
+Initial training is offered in person by Radiation Safety personnel; refresher training is offered via the CITI Radiation Safety training course.

 Any individual using an analytical X-Ray machine must be trained in basic radiation safety principles and the actual operation of the machine.